-Lexi Bannister, owner of the eponymous Lexi Bannister Hair in Manuka, says her best tip is to really set time aside to care for your hair.
+Lexi Bannister, owner of the eponymous Lexi Bannister Hair, which has just moved to a sleek new Kingston Foreshore salon, says her best tip is to really set time aside to care for your hair.

 “I love promoting the whole ‘Sunday Care Day’—you do your exfoliation, you shave, you tan and you do your hair mask,” she says.
 “If your hair is chemically treated, mask once a week, and if not, fortnightly.”

 Meanwhile, Pony & Pins‘ Peter Magro says that something as simple as lowering the temperature of your shower can make a noticeable difference when it comes to your hair.